Don’t Do Social Media!

 If you haven’t been living under a rock until now, every 10 words you hear have Facebook or Twitter among them.
 You’ll also hear the occasional Linkedin, YouTube and even Pinterest if you spend more time online.

-And you might wonder, what’s all the hype about it and why your business, or any business for that reason, should be present on these online platforms?
+And you might wonder, what’s all the hype about it and why your business, or any business for that reason, should be present on these online training platforms?
 After all, you’re a brick and mortar type of business, not a software company.

 Well the answer is simple, it’s because that’s where the eyeballs are.
 And whenever you market anything, be it chocolate bars or the new Ford Mustang, you go where people can hear your message.